Hypfer/Valetudo/docs/_pages/installation/roborock.md

 Sadly, neither OSX nor WSL (the Windows Subsystem for Linux) contain ext4 drivers so you definitely need some kind of Linux installation.
 A VM should be sufficient to build the firmware image, though.

+### Alternatives
+If you don't have a Linux based operating system at hand or you don't want to build the image yourself, you can skip the Image Building steps here by using Dennis's Dustbuilder: https://builder.dontvacuum.me/

 ### Dependencies
 There are a few dependencies required for building the image.
 Please refer to your Linux distributions documentation to find out how to install them.
 * bash